swissquote/crafty/docs/_index.md

 - Preprocess your CSS using **PostCSS** and plugins that will allow to write in a syntax approaching the one of Sass.
-- Some plugins include `postcss-nested` to nest your styles, `postcss-cssnext` to use CSS 4 options today and `postcss-advanced-variables` to define mixins
+- Some plugins include `postcss-nested` to nest your styles, some plugins to use Future CSS features today and `postcss-advanced-variables` to define mixins
 - Compress the CSS output with `postcss-csso` to get the smallest possible file.
 - Automatically add vendor prefixes to properties with `autoprefixer`.
 - Simple Debugging with Source Maps